 First of all, you should know where your phone's microphones are.
 You can usually find them on the bottom of the phone, where you speak, and by the cameras.
 Next, make sure that these entrances are not obstructed by sleeves, fingers, or other utensils.
 Once they are free, be sure to point them at your main source of sound.

 Also, pay attention to the environment in which you are recording.
-Careful construction could reduce annoying noises such as wind noise or people chattering in the background.
-You won't always have time to quiet the area you want to record in.
-Try to amplify the sounds you want to record and attenuate those you don't want to record.
+Careful construction could reduce distracting noises such as wind noise or people chattering in the background.
+You won't always have time to get the area you want to record quiet.
+Try to amplify the sounds you want to pick up and muffle the sounds you don't want to pick up.

-Even something as simple as getting up close to your subject can make your tone sound much better than it would from a distance.
-If you're at a public lecture, don't try to pick up the speaker from the twentieth row - move yourself and your phone as close to the front of the room as possible.
+Even something as simple as getting closer to your subject can make your audio sound a lot better than it would from a distance.
+If you're at a public speaking event, don't try to pick up the speaker from the twentieth row - move yourself and your phone as close to the front of the room as possible.